Kate Wolf Music Festival FAQ

 The Box Office is open from 8:00 am – 10 pm each day.

 If I wind up with extra tickets or want to buy another person’s extra tickets, how is that done?

 The festival does not accept returns nor does it give refunds.
 If you are in possession of extra tickets or want to purchase tickets from someone else, please visit the “Ticket Mart” area of the Kate Wolf Festival discussion group that is linked from our website.
 Craigslist is another format that often works well for selling tickets.

 I don’t understand how many car, or RV, passes to purchase?

-Car passes are broken into two categories, either a one or two day pass, or a three or four day pass.
+Car vehicle passes are good for 1-4 days.
 You do not need to purchase multiple passes for the same vehicle.
 An RV pass price is the same regardless of the amount of days you attend the festival (up to four days).
 Vehicle passes are not required with each individual festival ticket, though each vehicle is required to have a pass purchased for it.

 I have looked carefully at all areas of this FAQ page and I still have an unanswered question.
 How can I make contact?